Table of content

 - Pipeline or build are passing

-After a few years of being a software developer, I want to make a list of some tips and examples that you can include in the definition of done.
+After a few years as a software developer, I want to put together a list of tips and examples you can include in your definition of done.

-I will keep an eye on the comments to add new items if necessary.
+I’ll keep an eye on the comments and add new items if needed.

-Keep in mind that the best DoD is that one that has been agreed upon across the team.
-The order is meant to be logical from a dev perspective, and some of them are front end specific:
+Keep in mind that the best DoD is the one that the whole team has agreed on.
+The order below is meant to be logical from a dev perspective, and some items are front-end specific.

 User story double-checked

-It could seem obvious but is not.
-Read the user story after you think everything is done, in case you have forgotten something.
+It might seem obvious, but it isn’t.
+Re-read the user story once you think everything is done, in case you forgot something.

 Code is readable and clean